Dual communities in spatial networks: Results

+of the edge that connects the nodes $c$ and $d$ in the dual graph corresponding to faces $c$ and $d$ that share the edge $\ell$ in the primal graph.
+This relation shows most clearly why weak and strong connections can both affect the robustness and the community structure of a network.
+Strong connections in the primal correspond to weak connections in the dual and vice versa.
+Similarly, a strong central vein in the primal corresponds to weak connections in the dual and thus to a pronounced community structure.

+We have now introduced all mathematical tools to identify dual communities in planar complex networks.
+Starting from the primal network, we identify all faces and define the dual graph with weights given by Eq.\eqref{eq:dual-weight}.
+Then dual communities can be extracted by means of any standard community detection algorithm.

-Based on the above results, \emph{dual communities} can thus be extracted by means of any standard community detection algorithm applied to the dual graph as described by the Laplacian matrix in Eq.~(\ref{eq:dual_laplacian}), see e.g. Ref.~\cite{fortunato_community_2010}.
-We focus here on spectral graph bisection because of its direct link to the graph Laplacian.
-Spectral graph bisection methods rely on the fact that the community structure is encoded in the second smallest eigenvalue of the graph Laplacian $\lambda_2\geq 0$, known as the \textit{algebraic connectivity} or \textit{Fiedler value}, which vanishes if the graph consists of two disconnected components and increases with increasing connectivity between the communities.
-The graph nodes are then assigned to one of two communities based on the corresponding eigenvector $\vec{v}_2$, the \textit{Fiedler vector}: two vertices $j$ and $i$ are in the same community if they share the same sign of the dual Fiedler vector~\cite{newman_modularity_2006}.
+In the following, we focus on spectral graph bisection because of its direct link to the graph Laplacian -- which is the central object in the above analysis.
+This method relies on the fact that the community structure is encoded in the second smallest eigenvalue of the graph Laplacian $\lambda_2\geq 0$, known as the algebraic connectivity or Fiedler value, which vanishes if the graph consists of two disconnected components and increases with increasing connectivity between the communities.
+The graph nodes are then assigned to one of two communities based on the corresponding eigenvector $\vec{v}_2$, the Fiedler vector: two vertices $j$ and $i$ are in the same community if they share the same sign of the Fiedler vector~\cite{newman_modularity_2006}.

-where $m\in \mathbb{R}$ is a threshold parameter.
-Here, we choose $m=0$.
+where $h\in \mathbb{R}$ is a threshold parameter.
+Here, we choose $h=0$.

-This method can be straightforwardly applied to the dual graph, replacing the primal Laplacian $\mathbf{L}$ by its dual counterpart $\mathbf{L}^*$.
+This method can be straightforwardly applied to the dual graph, replacing the primal Laplacian $\matr{L}$ by its dual counterpart $\matr{L}^*$.
 The algebraic connectivity of the dual is measured by the second eigenvalue $\lambda_2^*$ and the associated eigenvector is used to identify the dual communities.
 We find that dual communities appear naturally in real-world networks such as the venation networks of leaves (Fig.~\ref{fig:power-and-leaf}b,e).
-In the following, we show that dual communities may be used to explain a variety of phenomena in different contexts, ranging from network structure analysis to network resilience, and we provide a thorough analysis of the dual algebraic connectivity $\lambda_2^*$.
+In the following, we discuss essential properties of dual communities, in particular their relation to hierarchical structures, and provide a thorough analysis of the dual algebraic connectivity $\lambda_2^*$.
+We stress that other community detection methods can be applied to the dual graph equally well and yield comparable results (cf.~Supplementary Figure~S6).